 It’s called the plant of immortality, but also goes by aliases such as elephant’s gall, jelly leek, Zanzibar zip, and the plant of life.
 And then there's its rap sheet, including an exhaustive list of crimes against germs thanks to its anti-bacterial, anti-fungal, and anti-inflammatory properties.
 Some even claim it gets users an additional 10-15 years of life.

-Miracle Medicine? — What It Is
+Miracle Medicine? — the need-to-know

 Aloe vera is hypoallergenic and has no known side effects.
 However, too much of a good thing isn’t always a good thing.
 Dehydration, intestinal spasms, or stomach cramps can result from overdosing on the juice— so be sure to follow the dosage indicated on the instructions.
 And if taking prescribed medications, check with the doctor before using aloe vera.